phw/peek/README.md

 most notably I3.
 If this does not work for you on any other window manager please open an [issue on Github](https://github.com/phw/peek/issues).

+### Why are the GIF files so big?
+Peek is using ImageMagick to optimize the GIF files and reduce the file size.
+As was shown in [issue #3](https://github.com/phw/peek/issues/3#issuecomment-243872774) the resulting files are already small and compare well to other GIF recording software.
+In the end the GIF format is not well suited for doing large animations with a lot of changes and colors.
+For best results:

+- Use a low framerate.
+15fps seems to work quite well for me
+- Avoid too much change.
+If there is heavy animation the frames will differ a lot
+- Avoid too many colors, since GIF is limited to a 256 color pallette.
+This one is not so much about file size but more about visual quality.

+### If GIF is so bad why use it at all?
+While GIF is a very old format, it has seen some rise in usage again in recent years.
+One reason is its easy usage in the Web.
+GIF files are supported nearly everywhere, which means you can add animations easily to everywhere where you can upload images.
+With real video files you are still more limited.
+Typical use cases for Peek are recording small user interactions for showing UI features of an app you developed, for making short tutorials or for reporting bugs.

+### What about WEBM or MP4?
+Those are well supported on the web.
+True, but still still not as universally supported as GIFs.
+But Peek will become an option to choose WEBM output for those who prefer or need it.

 ## Translations
 You can help translate Peek into your language.
 Peek is using